 10. Brand Portal and Design Templates

 Mediaflow supports your brand management efforts.
-In addition to a Brand Portal, you can ensure consistent communication across your organization using easy-to-use graphic templates.
+In addition to a Brand Portal, you can ensure consistent communication across your organization by using easy-to-use graphic templates.

 Learn more about the design generator